More About Professional Corporations

 Unlike other types of professional corporations, medical businesses have fewer certificates or documents of compliance.

-Client Question: I am moving my medical corporation to a larger facility in a neighboring city of Irvine, California.
+Client Question: I am moving my Professional Medical Corporation to a larger facility in a neighboring city of Irvine, California.
 Is there any requirement that I notify the California medical board of the change of address for my medical corporation?

 California law requires all licensees to report each and every change of address/email within 30 days after each change.
 The request to change or update the address must be in writing and include the following information: name, license/registration number to ensure correct identification, old and new address, signature, and date.